kislaykumarkk/Scrapper/README.md

-# Scrapper
+# Scraper

-A web scrapper to get WBUT result
+A web scraper to get WBUT result

 Initial Bugs may exist